-

 Vasudhaiva Kutumbakam Today: A Dharmic Blueprint for Unity, Security, and Shared Prosperity

-Vasudhaiva Kutumbakam — the world is one family — is reframed here as a practical, measurable framework for public policy, interfaith harmony, and global cooperation.
+Vasudhaiva Kutumbakam the world is one family is reframed here as a practical, measurable framework for public policy, interfaith harmony, and global cooperation.
 Rooted in the Maha Upanishad and echoed across Buddhism, Jainism, and Sikhism, the concept aligns ethical statecraft with inclusive development and human security.
-The analysis outlines design principles — dignity…
+The analysis outlines design principles dignity by default, dialogue-first,…

 -